South Carolina Background Check

 Federal Laws on Employment Background Checks

-Two landmark legislations at the federal level which include the Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 covers how background checks are carried out in all states which includes South Carolina.
+Two landmark legislation at the federal level, which include the Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964, covers how background checks are carried out in all states, including South Carolina.

-Congress adopted the FCRA in 1970 in order to ensure the privacy of consumer data that CRAs collect and report.
-The law imposes restrictions on the types of data that CRAs may collect and report , as well as on the manner in which employers may use the data they gather to decide on hiring.
+Congress adopted the FCRA in 1970 to ensure consumer data privacy that CRAs collect and report.
+The law imposes restrictions on the types of data that CRAs may collect and report and how employers may use the data they gather to decide on hiring.

-The consumer reporting organizations are prohibited from publishing information regarding arrests that have not resulted in convictions when they're 7 or older.
-The FCRA's regulations also apply to different types of information that are longer than seven years old, for example, civil litigation, civil judgements, collection accounts, property lien and bankruptcy filings.
+Consumer reporting organizations are prohibited from publishing information regarding arrests that have not resulted in convictions when they're seven or older.
+The FCRA's regulations also apply to different types of information that are longer than seven years old, for example, civil litigation, civil judgments, collection accounts, property lien, and bankruptcy filings.

-The FCRA provides a salary-cap exemption for its limitations on background checks prior to employment.
-The restrictions are not applicable to positions that pay up to $75,000.
+The FCRA provides a salary-cap exemption for its limitations on background checks before employment.
+The restrictions do not apply to positions that pay up to $75,000.
 The restrictions of the FCRA are also not applicable to criminal convictions that can be reported regardless the age.

-Additional important information on the background of applicants are not included in the FCRA which includes the applicant's education level and work histories.
+Additional important information on the background of applicants is not included in the FCRA, which includes the applicant's education level and work histories.

-South Carolina employers that plan to conduct background checks prior to hiring will be required to comply with law under the FCRA to provide prospective applicants with written notice.
-They also need to obtain an agreement in writing from applicants prior to conducting pre-employment screenings.
+South Carolina employers that plan to conduct background checks before hiring will be required to comply with the law under the FCRA to provide prospective applicants with written notice.
+They also need to obtain an agreement in writing from applicants before conducting pre-employment screenings.

-If an employer is notified of negative information regarding the applicant in an employment background check report, the employer must follow the adverse action process that is required under the FCRA before making a decision on whether to hire the applicant according to the information that was disclosed.
+Suppose an employer is notified of negative information regarding the applicant in an employment background check report.
+In that case, the employer must follow the adverse action process required under the FCRA before deciding whether to hire the applicant according to the information that was disclosed.

 Title VII of the Civil Rights Act of 1964 is the main anti-discrimination statute that safeguards employees' rights from unlawful discrimination based upon their protected specific characteristics.
-This law bans discrimination based on illegality at work against employees and applicants, which is enforced through the Equal Employment Opportunity Commission (EEOC).
+This law bans discrimination based on illegality against employees and applicants, enforced through the Equal Employment Opportunity Commission (EEOC).

 The requirements in Title VII apply to pre-employment background screenings where criminal history information is provided to employers.
-It is the EEOC has issued guidelines for employers, telling that they should review any conviction history individually, and to consider the specific job for which they are hiring prior to making a negative job choice.
+The EEOC has issued guidelines for employers, telling that they should review any conviction history individually and consider the specific job for which they are hiring prior to making a negative job choice.